derekfrye/sql-middleware/docs/README.md

 ### Parameterized Queries

-Consistent api for running parametrized queries.
-Includes a data structure for queries and parameters that works regardless of db backend.
-(Notice param difference between SQLite `?1` and Postgres `$1`.)
+Consistent api for running parametrized queries using the `QueryAndParams` struct.
+Database-specific parameter syntax is handled by the middleware.

 <table>
 <tr>